 The Job Setup form is displayed whenever a new job is being created, or when the size and position of an existing job is edited.

 Job Type

-Select Single Sided if your design only requires the material to be cut from one side.
+Single Sided job type should be used when design only requires the material to be cut from one side.
 This is the simplest type of job to design and machine.